AjithKumarvm/mundu-react-carousel/README.md

         autoPlay: true, // enable/disable autoplay
         autoPlayDuration: 3000, // duration of a slide
         onClick: (index) => {}, // gives the index of the current slide
-        swipePixels: 50 // sensitivity to swipe in px }
+        swipePixels: 50, // sensitivity to swipe in px
+        slideTime: 300 // Time taken to slide in ms
+}
 ```